elgentos/magento2-upgrade-gui/README.md

 Note: for now, this only works when building the tool yourself, see [Development](#development).
 If somebody has a great idea on how to feed environment variables into the built AppImage, I'd love to hear it!

+## PhpStorm integration

+You can click on the file path on the right hand side to have it open the file in PhpStorm (make sure you have the project open first).
+To disable JetBrains warning `'file' API is requested.
+Do you trust unknown host?`, you can go to `File > Settings > Build, Execution, Deployment > Debugger` and Check the `Allow unsigned requests` in the Built-in Server section.

 ## Development

 Clone this repo and run this command to install all necessary dependencies: